yasminereda/yasminereda/README.md

 # 💫 About Me:

 Front-End Developer with hands-on experience building responsive websites using
-HTML, CSS, JavaScript, and WordPress (Elementor).
+HTML, CSS, JavaScript

-- 🔭 Working on Front-End & WordPress projects
+- 🔭 Working on Front-End developer
-- 🌱 Currently learning PHP for WordPress customization
-- 💬 Ask me about HTML, CSS, JavaScript, WordPress
+- 💬 Ask me about HTML, CSS, JavaScript

 ## 🌐 Socials: